How Do Bees Make Honey? Complete Guide

 Do bees collect pollen and nectar at the same time?

-Forager bees usually carry either nectar or pollen on a single trip, instead of both.
-Nectar is stored in their honey stomach while pollen is stuffed into their corbiculae; these are the hairy receptacles located on the bee’s hind legs.
+Forager bees usually carry either nectar or pollen on a single trip instead of both.
+Nectar is stored in their honey stomach while pollen is stuffed into their corbiculae; these are the hairy receptacles on the bee’s hind legs.
 In some cases, a honey bee will carry pollen and nectar.

 Why do honey bees only collect pollen from one flower type?